 “This is completely inappropriate to make fun of the Irish,” shouted Nevada City community and chemtrail activist Sairhra Ramun out in front of the Del Oro Theater on Mill Street in Grass Valley.
 “It is simply not funny to make fun of people based on their heritage, skin color or their faith.
 This has no place in Nevada County.
 I have spoken with many of my Irish friends, and they do not find this funny in the least.”

 Blazing Saddles is a 1974 satirical Western comedy film directed by Mel Brooks.
 Starring Cleavon Little and Gene Wilder, the film was written by Mr. Brooks, Andrew Bergman, Richard Pryor, Norman Steinberg, and Al Uger.
 The film satirizes the racism obscured by myth-making Hollywood accounts of the American West, with the hero being a black sheriff in an all-white town.
 The film is full of deliberate, and often ridiculous film anachronisms.
-Despite the obvious satirical nature of the film, it has drawn fire from humorless know-nothings who insist that the film be censored and removed from America’s “comedy canon.”
+Despite the obviously satirical nature of the film, it has drawn fire from humorless know-nothings who insist that the film be censored and removed from America’s “comedy canon.”

 “I fail to see what’s funny about it,” said local Green Party member and former candidate Derrick Packard who also co-administers the popular Facebook group Nevada County Peeps.
 “Satire is supposed to be funny, and there’s nothing funny about picking on the Irish.
 Ergo, it’s not satire.
 It’s just ugly art that plays to our most base sense of humanity.
 It should never be shown again.
 Anywhere.
 You know, as Howard Zinn wrote [editors note: the conversation went on for another 20 minutes after he uttered ‘Howard Zinn,’ so we cut it off here.]”